praetoriandigital/cub-docs/api/webhooks.md

 together with the API, because:
 * there can be a race condition between webhooks when a webhook may contain outdated data(for example, on retries after failed requests);
-* some webhooks can be lost, and even the most reliable systems sometimes fail;
+* webhooks can get lost, and even the most reliable systems can fail;
 * webhooks can be sent unintentionally from stage environments (because of misconfigurations)

 So, webhooks should be considered as signals to pull the latest data through API.
-Using this most recent data pulled through API, you can update or create your local data model.
+Using this most recent data pulled through the API, you can update or create your local data model.